Hardware innovation for the cloud

 Our next-generation hyperscale cloud hardware design and new model for open-source hardware development delivers innovation at scale.
 All design specifications are open-source and contribute to OCP, which is key for bringing the benefits of open source to the broader industry.

-This new open-sourced industry standard for platform security has been collaboratively developed by the OCP community.
-Cerberus provides a critical component for security protection that’s been missing from server hardware: adding protection, detection and recovery from attacks on platform firmware.
-Cerberus enables a more secure firmware implementation on all platform types across the industry, from data centre to IoT devices.
+This new open-sourced industry standard for platform security is collaboratively developed by the OCP community.
+Cerberus provides a critical component for security protection that’s been missing from server hardware: adding protection, detection, and recovery from attacks on platform firmware.
+Cerberus enables a more secure firmware implementation on all platform types across the industry, from datacentre to IoT devices.
 The Cerberus specification also supports hierarchal root of trust, so platform security can be extended to all I/O peripherals using the same architectural principles.